-1 FEI conducted a comprehensive evaluation of these alternatives with a focus and priority on the

-2 solutions with the least impact.
+FEI conducted a comprehensive evaluation of these alternatives with a focus and priority on the solutions with the least impact.

-3 Given that it would be the most straightforward and overall least impact solution, FEI first

-- 4 pursued a like-for-like replacement with Alternative 1 via an installation of the replacement - 5 Pattullo Gas Line on the New Bridge.
-FEI diligently pursued this alternative with multiple - 6 requests to MoTI, complete with supporting documentation, from the time it first received written - 7 notice in June 2017 to move the Pattullo Gas Line or cease transmission of gas.
-FEI pursued - 8 this alternative while simultaneously evaluating other alternatives until it received final verbal - 9 confirmation from MoTI in January 2020 that the installation of FEI's gas line on the New Bridge - 10 would not be allowed.
-Section 4.3.1 below explains the reasons why MoTI denied FEI's - 11 requests.
-While FEI considered that the new replacement gas line could be designed for safe - and reliable long-term operations with no material safety impacts to the New Bridge or its users, - 13 without agreement from MOTI's chief engineer to allow the attachment, this alternative is not - 14 feasible. - 15 The next alternative evaluated was Alternative 2, a trenchless crossing of the Fraser River.
-FEI - began to pursue this alternative in September 2018 after receipt of MoTI's initial response in - July 2018 denying FEI's request to install a gas line on the New Bridge.
-As explained in Section - 18 4.3.2, after conducting preliminary designs, FEI engaged a drilling contractor using an early - 19 contractor involvement project delivery method to evaluate the constructability and feasibility of - 20 this alternative.
-However, FEI and the drilling contractor concluded in August 2019 that the drill - 21 options were not feasible due to constructability issues and the high likelihood of hydraulic - failures that could lead to a frac-out7 in the Fraser River. - 23 After determining that Alternative 2 was not feasible, FEI proceeded to analyse all other - 24 alternatives beginning in August 2019.
-These remaining alternatives would not be like-for-like - 25 replacements, and would not be able to replace the resiliency benefits currently provided by the - 26 Pattullo Gas Line. - 27 FEI screened out Alternatives 3, 4 and 5 as they could not meet the Project objectives as further - 28 explained in Sections 4.3.3 through 4.3.5. - 29 The only remaining potentially feasible alternative was Alternative 6: Overland Gas Line.
-FEI - 30 analysed and evaluated the route options for this alternative based on the evaluation criteria - 31 specified in Section 4.4.2, which included choosing a cost effective feasible solution that - 32 minimizes impacts to the project schedule, environment and the public and Indigenous - 33 communities.
-Out of the three Overland Gas Line alternatives originally evaluated (i.e. - 34 Alternatives 6A, 6B and 6C), Alternative 6A Broadway & Gaglardi Way Corridor has the - 35 shortest schedule duration, least community impacts, and lowest financial impact based on - 36 AACE Class 5 conceptual cost estimates.
-FEI began consulting with the City of Burnaby on the - 37 route for the Project in February 2020 and its consultation and negotiations continue at the time
+3 Given that it would be the most straightforward and overall least impact solution, FEI first 4 pursued a like-for-like replacement with Alternative 1 via an installation of the replacement 5 Pattullo Gas Line on the New Bridge.
+FEI diligently pursued this alternative with multiple 6 requests to MoTI, complete with supporting documentation, from the time it first received written 7 notice in June 2017 to move the Pattullo Gas Line or cease transmission of gas.
+FEI pursued 8 this alternative while simultaneously evaluating other alternatives until it received final verbal 9 confirmation from MoTI in January 2020 that the installation of FEI's gas line on the New Bridge would not be allowed.
+Section 4.3.1 below explains the reasons why MoTI denied FEI's 10 11 requests.
+While FEI considered that the new replacement gas line could be designed for safe 12 and reliable long-term operations with no material safety impacts to the New Bridge or its users, 13 without agreement from MOTI's chief engineer to allow the attachment, this alternative is not 14 feasible.

+15 The next alternative evaluated was Alternative 2, a trenchless crossing of the Fraser River.
+FEI began to pursue this alternative in September 2018 after receipt of MoTl's initial response in 16 17 July 2018 denying FEI's request to install a gas line on the New Bridge.
+As explained in Section 18 4.3.2, after conducting preliminary designs, FEI engaged a drilling contractor using an early 19 contractor involvement project delivery method to evaluate the constructability and feasibility of 20 this alternative.
+However, FEI and the drilling contractor concluded in August 2019 that the drill 21 options were not feasible due to constructability issues and the high likelihood of hydraulic 22 failures that could lead to a frac-out8 in the Fraser River.

+After determining that Alternative 2 was not feasible, FEI proceeded to analyse all other alternatives beginning in August 2019.
+These remaining alternatives would not be like-for-like replacements, and would not be able to replace the resiliency benefits currently provided by the Pattullo Gas Line.

+FEI screened out Alternatives 3, 4 and 5 as they could not meet the Project objectives as further explained in Sections 4.3.3 through 4.3.5.

+The only remaining potentially feasible alternative was Alternative 6: Overland Gas Line.
+FEI analysed and evaluated the route options for this alternative based on the evaluation criteria specified in Section 4.4.2, which included choosing a cost effective feasible solution that minimizes impacts to the project schedule, environment and the public and Indigenous communities.
+Out of the three Overland Gas Line alternatives originally evaluated (i.e Alternatives 6A, 6B and 6C), Alternative 6A - Broadway & Gaglardi Way Corridor has the shortest schedule duration, least community impacts, and lowest financial impact based on AACE Class 5 conceptual cost estimates.
+FEI began consulting with the City of Burnaby on the

-Frac-out is defined as the uncontrolled release of drilling fluid through fractured bedrock or flows into the rock and sand that surrounds the bedrock and travels toward the surface.
+8 Frac-out is defined as the uncontrolled release of drilling fluid through fractured bedrock or flows into the rock and sand that surrounds the bedrock and travels toward the surface.